Radius search for 3D point clouds.

 Creates the variables of the layer (optional, for subclass implementers).

-This is typically used to create the weights of Layer subclasses.
+This is typically used to create the weights of Layer subclasses (at the discretion of the subclass implementer).

 input_shape – Instance of TensorShape, or list of instances of TensorShape if the layer expects a list of inputs (one instance per input).